Stadium organist: Professional organ players

 Ebbets Field installed an organ for the 1942 season, and Gladys Goodding, an organ player for silent films as well as some sporting events at Madison Square Garden, was the first professional baseball organist.
 She continued to play at Dodgers games until the team moved to Los Angeles in 1957.
 The New York Times described her role as "adjusting her music to the flitting, evanescent temper of the Dodger fan, of consoling, of stirring to added effort, of soothing the public and of protecting the umpire against rebellion."
-This responsiveness to the action of the game and the emotions of the fans is an aspect of stadium organist work to this day.
-Shay Torrent was the original organist for both the White Sox (1960–1966) and the California Angels (1967–1985).

 Another early stadium organist, John Kiley, got his start playing for silent films at the Criterion Theater in Roxbury at the age of 15.
 He went on to play for the Red Sox, the Boston Bruins, and the Boston Celtics.
 Unlike Goodding, Kiley primarily played before the game and during breaks, often opting for nostalgic music and avoiding more modern rock music, a method also shared by Eddie Layton who played for the New York Yankees.
 Kiley's day job was working for local radio station WMEX, where he was the music director from 1934 to 1956.

 Many stadium organists who started in the 1950s and 1960s were more likely to come from television and radio backgrounds such as Jane Jarvis, a jazz pianist and organist, who worked as the organist for the Milwaukee Braves beginning in 1955.
-Jarvis had to learn about baseball on the job.
-She eventually relocated to New York, worked as a music arranger at ABC-TV and Muzak, and also played organ for the New York Mets.
-After her retirement, fans clamored to have another live organist play at Mets home games.

 There are no age requirements for being a stadium organist and sometimes the job has been held by teenagers, including Donna Parker, in 1972, Dieter Ruehle in 1983, Carolyn King in 1988, and Hudson DiTomaso in 2021.

 In some stadiums such as Petco Park and the KeyBank Center, the organist is placed in a public area where spectators can talk to them; in others, such as TD Garden, the organist is six stories above the stands and communicates with the public primarily over social media.